SiddharthManjul/SiddharthManjul/README.md

 - 👀 I’m interested in working with & building projects related to Web3.0, Metaverse, Blockchain, Artificial Intelligence, Game Development and IoT.

-- 🌱 I’m currently learning technologies specific to Decentralized field and building a project specific to solve some crucial problems of Web3 and Crypto World such as Payment System and Proper Regulatory Compilance.
+- 🌱 I’m currently learning technologies specific to Decentralized field and building projects to solve some crucial problems of Web3 and Crypto World such as Payment System and Proper Regulatory Compilance.
 I am also interested in learning and working on 3D Animations for commercial Web Apps, Dapps and Games.

 - 💞️ I’m open for collaboration on Web3 and Blockchain based projects which are scalable in long term.